mibiot/ethernaut-solv/README.md

-## Solving Ethernaut quests usind Foundry
+## Solving Ethernaut quests using Foundry

 Solidity code I write to solve Ethernaut quest https://ethernaut.openzeppelin.com/ on Sepolia test network.
 The rep is updated accordingly to the solving process.